 - a.
 In place and fully operational; or - b.
-Have full financial assurances, have been permitted for construction through the applicable operating agency's access permit process, and have an agreed-upon timetable for construction and completion with the appropriate operating agency.111 complies with the LOS standards of Secs.
-24-3.506.B and 24-3.506.C below, provides adequate mitigation (if appropriate), and complies with all other relevant requirements of this Section.
+Have full financial assurances, have been permitted for construction through the applicable operating agency's access permit process, and have an agreedupon timetable for construction and completion with the appropriate operating agency.